zer0cache/matic-docs/docs/validate/polygon-basics/what-is-polygon.md

 ### Components

-To have a granular understanding of the Polygon architecture, check out the core components:
+To have a granular understanding of Polygon's architecture, check out the core components:

 * [Heimdall](/docs/contribute/heimdall/overview)
 * [Bor](/docs/contribute/bor/overview)